giantswarm/cert-manager-app/docs/upgrading.md

 ## Upgrading from >= v2.24.0 to v3.0.0

-Chart version 3.0.0 and above changed the schema of the chart values.
-It also changed names of deployments.
+In Chart version 3.0.0 and above the `values.yaml` schema and deplyment names have been changed.

-In case you did not change any values, upgrading should work without any intervention.
+If you are using custom configuration with this chart, some intervention may be required when upgrading.
+If you're using the default values, the upgrade should work without intervention.

 ### Values

-- Additional arguments for the controller container moved can be configured by setting `extraArgs` instead of `controller.extraArgs`
+- Additional arguments for the controller container moved and must be configured by setting `extraArgs` instead of `controller.extraArgs`
-- Controller image pull policy settings can be configured by setting `image.pullPolicy` instead of `controller.image.pullPolicy`.
+- Controller image pull policy settings must be configured by setting `image.pullPolicy` instead of `controller.image.pullPolicy`.
 - Support of changing the `logLevel` of `cainjector`, `controller` and `webhook` individually has been removed.
 Use `global.logLevel` instead.
 - Proxy configuration moved to top-level `http_proxy`, `https_proxy` and `no_proxy` values instead of `proxy.http`, `proxy.https` and `proxy.noProxy` or `cluster.proxy.http`, `cluster.proxy.https` and `cluster.proxy.noProxy`.
 - Certificate owner ref can be enabled using `global.enableCertificateOwnerRef` instead of `global.enableCertOwnerRef`.
-- The number of replicas can be now changed by setting `replicaCount`, `cainjector.replicaCount` and `webhook.replicaCount` instead of `controller.replicas`, `cainjector.replicas` and `webhook.replicas`
+- The number of replicas can now be changed by setting `replicaCount`, `cainjector.replicaCount` and `webhook.replicaCount` instead of `controller.replicas`, `cainjector.replicas` and `webhook.replicas`
-- To configure AWS IAM role pod annotations, set `iam.amazonaws.com/role: your-role` in `podAnnotations` instead of setting `controller.aws.role`.
+- To configure AWS IAM role pod annotations, set `iam.amazonaws.com/role: your-role` in `podAnnotations` instead of `controller.aws.role`.
-- The AWS `eks.amazonaws.com/role-arn` ServiceAccount annotation should be configured using `serviceAccount.annotations` instead of setting `controller.aws.irsa`.
+- Provider specific tempaltes and config values have been removed.
+To configure IRSA for AWS set `eks.amazonaws.com/role-arn: <role-reference>` in `serviceAccount.annotations` instead of `controller.aws.irsa`.
-- Fields `provider` and `clusterID` have been removed.
+- Provider specific arguments `provider` and `clusterID` have been removed.
 These fields were part of AWS IAM and IRSA configuration.
 - ACMESolver settings previously configured through values `global.acmeSolver` moved into subchart config field `giantSwarmClusterIssuer`.
 See the subcharts [values.yaml](https://github.com/giantswarm/cert-manager-app/blob/main/helm/cert-manager-app/charts/cert-manager-giantswarm-clusterissuer/values.yaml) for details.
 - For configuring DNS01 recursive nameservers, set `dns01RecursiveNameserversOnly` to `true` and set your nameservers using `dns01RecursiveNameservers` (host and port).
 Previously, this was done by setting `global.acmeSolver.DNSServer`.
 - The container security context is now configured separately using keys `containerSecurityContext`, `webhook.containerSecurityContext` and `cainjector.containerSecurityContext` instead of `global.containerSecurityContext`.
 - The pod security context is now configured separately using keys `securityContext`, `webhook.securityContext` and `cainjector.securityContext` instead of `global.securityContext`.
-- The default issuer is now being configured by setting `ingressShim.defaultIssuerName`, `ingressShim.defaultIssuerKind` and `ingressShim.defaultIssuerGroup` instead of `controller.defaultIssuer.name`, `controller.defaultIssuer.kind` and `controller.defaultIssuer.group`
+- The default issuer is now configured by setting `ingressShim.defaultIssuerName`, `ingressShim.defaultIssuerKind` and `ingressShim.defaultIssuerGroup` instead of `controller.defaultIssuer.name`, `controller.defaultIssuer.kind` and `controller.defaultIssuer.group`

 ## Upgrading from v0.9.0 (Giant Swarm app v1.0.8 to 2.x.x)

-If you are using a version of the App prior to `v1.0.8` then please upgrade to `v1.0.8` first.
+If you are using a version of the App prior to `v1.0.8`, please upgrade to `v1.0.8` first.

 From `v1.0.8`, the upgrade path is as follows: